geohot/twitchcore/README.md

-# twitchcore
+# cherrycore

-A RISC-V core, first in Python, then in Verilog, then on FPGA.
+A deep learnin training core, first in Verilog, then on FPGA, then on tinygrad, then on pytorch.

 # Getting Started